humanmade/webpack-helpers/docs/modules/loaders.md

 module.exports = presets.development( { /* ... */ } );
 ```

 These loaders are also used by the [presets](https://humanmade.github.io/webpack-helpers/modules/presets.html) methods described above.
-To adjust the behavior of a loader for a specific configuration generated using a preset, you may pass a second argument to the preset defining a filter function which can modify loader options as they are computed.
-See ["Customizing Presets"](https://humanmade.github.io/webpack-helpers/modules/presets.html#customizing-presets) for more information.
+To adjust the behavior of a loader for a specific configuration generated using a preset, see ["Customizing Presets"](https://humanmade.github.io/webpack-helpers/modules/presets.html#customizing-presets).